aayushxrj/Pluto.ai/README.md

 ```

 ### Set up Anthropic API Key
-Ensure you have an Anthropic API key to access the Claude LLM models.
+Ensure you have an Anthropic API key to access the Claude LLM.
 You can obtain an API key from the [Anthropic Console](https://console.anthropic.com/dashboard).

 5. Create a .env file in the project root directory and add the following line, replacing your_api_key with your actual API key: